NushK650/kumartc-tip-calculator/README.md

 Project Name: Tip Calculator
 Description:  recreate the image
 Peer review: Trey
-> Comments: Works as intended, but could use a couple minor fixes to the design, though it needs responsiveness.
+> Comments: Works as intended, but could use a couple minor fixes to the design, also it needs responsiveness.